 The exams are separated into untimed and timed exams.
 The untimed exams allow you to review your notes as well as save and resume at a later time; whereas the timed exams are based on the time and percentage of questions for the final exam (150 questions in three hours).
 You cannot save and resume timed exams.

-These exams do not have a time limit and you can save and resume as well.
 You have three attempts to pass it with a minimum score of 85.

 The timed exams listed below serve two purposes.

 You will have three attempts to pass the exam.